-Effect of delay in transportation of extracellular glucose into cardiomyocytes under diabetic condition

-To maintain a healthy cardiac function, systematic plasma glucose transportation into cardiomyocytes and in other cells is essential.
+Effect of delay in transportation of extracellular glucose into cardiomyocytes under diabetic condition cardiomyocytes and in other cells is essential.
 In the transportation mechanism, a transportation delay could be crucial to maintain normal cardiac function.
-Dr. Chatterjee's team built a four-dimensional model to mimic the crosstalk among plasma glucose, plasma insulin, intracellular glucose, and cytoplasmic calcium of a cardiomyocyte.
+Dr. Chatterjee's team built a four-dimensional model to mimic the cross-talk among plasma glucose, plasma insulin, intracellular glucose, and cytoplasmic calcium of a cardiomyocyte.
 Extensive numerical computations were performed to validate the analytical results.
 Sensitivity study of the system parameters using the LHS-PRCC method revealed that some rate parameters, which represent the input of plasma glucose, absorption of glucose by non-cardiac cells, and insulin production, are sensitive and may cause a significant change in the system dynamics.
 It was observed that the time taken for transportation of extracellular glucose into the cell through GLUT4 plays an important role in maintaining physiological oscillations of the state variables.
-Parameter recalibrations showed that reduced input rate of glucose in the blood plasma or an alteration in transportation delay may be used for therapeutic targets in diabeticlike conditions for maintaining normal cardiac function.
+Parameter recalibrations showed that reduced input rate of glucose in the blood plasma or an alteration in transportation delay may be used for therapeutic targets in diabetic-like conditions for maintaining normal cardiac function.